pepkit/looper/docs/cluster-computing.md

 # Cluster computing

 By default, `looper` will build a shell script for each sample and then run each sample serially on the local computer.
-Where `looper` really excels, though, is in large projects that require submitting these jobs to a cluster resource manager (like SLURM, SGE, LFS, etc.).
-Looper handles the interface to the resource manager so that projects and pipelines can easily travel among environments.
+This is convenient for simple cases, because it doesn't require any extra configuration.
+When it comes time to scale up, no problem!
+This is where `looper` really excels, in large projects that require submitting these jobs to a cluster resource manager (like SLURM, SGE, LFS, etc.).
+Starting with version `0.11` (released in 2019), `looper` uses [divvy](http://code.databio.org/divvy) to manage computing resource configuration so that projects and pipelines can easily travel among environments.

+`Divvy` uses a template system to build scripts for each job.
+To start, `divvy` includes a few built-in templates so you can run basic jobs without messing with anything, but the template system provides ultimate flexibility to customize your job scripts however you wish.
+This template system is how we can use looper to run jobs on any cluster resource manager, by simply setting up a template that fits our particular cluster manager.

-To configure `looper` to use cluster computing, all you have to do is tell provide a few things about your cluster setup.
-You create a configuration file (`compute_config.yaml`) and point an environment variable (`PEPENV`) to this file, and that's it!
+In a nutshell, to configure `looper` to use cluster computing, all you have to do is provide some information about your cluster setup.
+You create a `divvy` computing configuration file (`compute_config.yaml`) and point an environment variable (`DIVCFG`) to this file, and that's it!
+You then have access to any configured computing packages by using `looper --compute package`, where `package` can be any computing system you configure.

-Following is a brief overview to familiarize you with how this will work.
-When you're ready to hook looper up to your compute cluster, you should follow the complete, step-by-step instructions and examples in the [pepenv repository](https://github.com/pepkit/pepenv).

-## `PEPENV` overview
-Here is an example ``compute_config.yaml`` file that works with a SLURM environment:
+For example, here's a `compute_config.yaml` file that works with a SLURM environment:
 ```yaml
 compute:
   default: